-Growing pumpkins can be a fascinating experience providing you have the time and plenty of room – a single plant can cover over 500 square feet!
+Growing organic pumpkins can be a fascinating experience providing you have the time and space – a single plant can cover over 500 square feet!

 Sunlight: Full sun

 Spacing: 2 to 5 feet apart, 6 to 10 feet between rows

 This annual warm-season vegetable is available in an array of attractive varieties, some of which don’t resemble pumpkins at all.
 They also dish up some powerful nutritional perks like vitamins A, E and C, along with minerals like phosphorous, calcium and potassium.
 A member of the Cucurbitaceae family, the pumpkin is closely related to squash, melons and gourds.

 Fact: In 1996, Harold Baird of Kinburn, Ontario grew four pumpkins – weighing 774, 686, 652, and 603 – on a single vine!

 Pumpkins require full sun, ample water and plenty of room to grow.
 Choose a site that is protected from cool winds and work in large amounts of garden compost and well aged chicken manure.
 The soil should be tilled deep and over a large area – roots and vines can wander for 15 feet in any direction.

 Tip: Old compost piles make great pumpkin patches.

 Start pumpkins indoors from seed or from nursery stock.
 Harden plants off and transplant outside when the soil is truly warm in the spring.
 Fertilize regularly with a balanced organic product, but try not to wet the leaves to avoid fungus disease.
 The entire root growing area should be moist at all times.